 These results will demonstrate how your fundraising methods are doing over time.
 Analyze how many donations you receive, how many people visiting your site actually donate and more.
-Improve your donation form by calculating your conversion rate.
+You can even track where your donors are giving from by using our advanced tools.
+Be sure to also improve your donation form by calculating your conversion rate.
 This will allow you to improve your donor engagement overall!

 Thank your donors